godalming123/common-assembly/docs.md

 }
 ```

-Registers that are reserved for use with a specefic variable are used by naming the variable alone, and cannot be used by naming the register:
+Registers that are reserved for use with a specific variable are used by naming the variable alone, and cannot be used by naming the register:

 ```
 r0 returnCode, r5 = print(r4="Testing variables\n", r3=18)